1996

 State of Online Music in 1996: RealAudio and Rocktroplis

-Over 1996, the Web became an experimental testing ground for new ways of distributing and promoting music.
-RealAudio, Rocktropolis, Music Boulevard and IUMA were some of the leading sites.
+Over 1996, the Web becomes an experimental testing ground for new ways of distributing and promoting music.
+RealAudio, Rocktropolis, Music Boulevard and IUMA are some of the leading sites.

 -